isapir/Migrate2Postgres/README.md

 That information includes the connection details for the source and target databases, mappings of SQL types for the DDL phase (e.g. SQL Server's `NVARCHAR` to Postgres' `TEXT`), mappings of JDBC types for the DML phase, name transformations (e.g. `SomeTableName` to `some_table_name`), queries to run before (e.g. disable triggers) and after (e.g. re-enable triggers or `REFRESH MATERIALIZED VIEWS`) the DML process, number of concurrent threads, and more.

+The "effective" configuration values are applied in the following manner:

+1) The `defaults` are read from [defaults.conf](src/main/resources/templates/defaults.conf)
-If the config file has a key named `template`, then the template specified in the value is read first.
-Any keys that match the keys in the template override the template settings.
+2) If the config file has a key named template, then the template specified in the value is read, e.g. [template for SQL Server](src/main/resources/templates/ms-sql-server.conf)
+3) The configuration settings from the config file are set

+Configuration file keys that match the keys in the template files override the template settings, so for example if the config file specifies the key `dml.threads` with a value of `4`, it will overwrite the setting specified in the `defaults` template, which is set to "cores" (cores means the number of CPU cores available to the JVM that runs the tool).

 Values that are wrapped with the `%` symbol are treated as variables, and are evaluated at runtime.
-The variable values can be set either in the config file, or as Java System Properties.
-So for example, you can specify a Java System Property via the JVM args, e.g. `-Dsource.database_name=AdventureWorks`, and then in the config use that variable as `%source.database_name%` which will evaluate to "AdventureWorks".
+The variable values can be set either in the config file by specifying the key path, or as Java System Properties.
+So for example, you can specify the value of "AdventureWorks" to the key "source.db_name" in one of two ways:

+1) By setting it in the config file as follows:

+    source : {
+        db_name : "AdventureWorks"
+    }

+2) By setting a Java System Property in the `<options>` via the JVM args, i.e.

+    -Dsource.db_name=AdventureWorks

+Then specifying the config value `%source.db_name%` will evaluate to "AdventureWorks" at runtime.

+If the the same key is specified both in the config file and in the Java System Properties, the Java System Properties take precedence.

 See the comments in the [template for SQL Server](src/main/resources/templates/ms-sql-server.conf) and the included [example config files](examples/conf) for more information.